 - Include all the required documents and materials in one package.

 6—Don’t miss the deadline…In fact, send your complete application package in early.

 - The deadline for all WAI scholarships is November 12, 2018.
-That means that your submission MUST be postmarked on or before November 14, 2016.
-If it is marked for any date after November 14, 2016, your submission will not count.
+That means that your submission MUST be submitted online or postmarked on or before November 12, 2018.
+If it is marked for any date after November 13, 2018, your submission will not count.

 7—Speak directly to the scholarship for which you are applying.

 - There are more than 100 scholarships available—read the qualifications of each one carefully and apply for the scholarships for which you are best qualified.
 Remember that you can only apply for three WAI scholarships per year.

 - Don’t send the same application, letters, and essay for both scholarships you are applying for—remember that a successful application will appeal directly to the intent, subject, and requirements of that specific scholarship.

 - It takes time for people to write meaningful letters of recommendation and get them back to you.
 Allow your chosen writer enough time to complete the letter.
 Get multiple letters of recommendations, and submit the two that best represents you.

 - It takes time for college transcripts to be processed and sent to you.
 Refrain from waiting until the last minute to make the request for your official transcripts.

 - It will definitely take time to gather certificates, make copies, and arrange shipping—give yourself plenty.

 - It should take time for you to write a winning essay.
 So, start early!